rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## Eventual Consistent

-Werner Vogels, CTO at Amazon, presented in his famous article _TODO:SOURCE_ his idea of eventual consistency.
+Werner Vogels, CTO at Amazon, presented in his famous article _TODO:SOURCE_ his idea of data being "Eventual Consistent".
 By trading ACID's atomicy and consistency for performance and partition tolerance it is possible to increase the responseness _TODO:DOES-THIS-WORD-EXISTS?_ and fault tolerance of websites.
 The database replications may not be fully consistent but a customer wouldn't usually experience any inconsistencies.

 He defined the _inconsistency window_ as „The period between the update and the moment when it is guaranteed that any observer will always see the updated value.“

-### N / W / R
+### N / W / R Replica Configuration

+Vogels introduces the reader to a short notation for replication configuration for _quorum_ like systems:

-+  N - number of nodes, that store replicas of data
++  N = the number of nodes, that store replicas of the data
-+  W - number of replicas that acknowledge a write operation
++  W = the number of replicas that acknowledge a write operation
-+  R - number of replicas contacted in a read operation
++  R = the number of replicas contacted in a read operation

-+  Consistency Guarantees
+With these numbers you are guaranteed _strong consistency_ if following condition holds:

-+  N < W+R ~ strong consistency
++  N < W + R
-+  N >= W+R ~ weak / eventual consistency

-+ Conﬁguration Properties
+This is because the set of replicas for writing and reading the data overlap.

+If your replica configuration only holds the condition

-+ RDBMS: N = 2, W = 2, R = 1
++  N >= W + R

+it only guaranties weak or eventual consistency.

-+ fault tolerant: N = 3, W = 2, R = 2
+A RDBMS is typically configured with {N = 2, W = 2, R = 1} while {N = 3, W = 2, R = 2} is a commonly used configuration for fault tolerant systems.

+It is possible to deduce different attributes from these configuration properties.
-+ consistency:  W = N
+Consistency ofer all Nodes is reached if W = N .

-+ read optimized: R = 1
-+ write optimized: W = 1
+Read optimized systems will use R = 1 while write optimized systems use W = 1 .

-+  application speciﬁc
-N / W / R conﬁguration
+Cassandra is able to run in application speciﬁc N / W / R conﬁguration.
+This helps Cassandra to recover from transient and permanent failures.
-+  recovery from transient
-and permanent failure

 ## Products

-+ we installed and ran some simple tests on
+we installed and ran some simple tests on

 + Riak
 + Cassandra
 + CouchDB
 + MongoDB

-+ Disclaimer: very, very simple tests...
+Disclaimer: very, very simple tests...

 ### Riak 0.11.0